JM2K69/JM2K69.github.io/_posts/2020/2020-11-24-How to configure PSD.md

 * 60 Go DD on SSD Nvme
 * 1 vNic

+{: .box-warning}
-{: .notice--warning} BranchCache will be limited by the environnement because I use VM with real PC the result must be greatter.
+BranchCache will be limited by the environnement because I use VM with real PC the result must be greatter.

 * First VM
 ![FriendsofMDT](/img/PSD19.PNG)